 This value, as the two previous ones, hace say something about the work environment at Costco.
 It affirms that Costco values its business partners and that they play a critical role in their respective success.
 Such value drives business practices and activities at Costco, making it an important value to Costco’s business operations.

 It empowers employees to see suppliers as partners rather than as simply suppliers.
 It also provides peace of mind to suppliers, as it informs them that Costco takes their business very seriously by partnering with them and that each other’s success is strongly correlated.

 Reward our shareholders

 Rewarding shareholders does not say much about the organizational culture at Costco.
 I believe that this value is synonym of ‘making profits.’
-And making profits is not a value distinctive and original of Costco, but a characteristic that every for-profit organization seeks to live by.
+And making profits is not a value distinctive and original of Costco, but a characteristic that cada for-profit organization seeks to live by.
 Therefore, I believe that this value shall not be included into Costco’s guiding principles.
 It’s vague and conventional – traits that do not define Costco.

 Redefining Costco’s Values